 As with any software, there are efforts to create open source RPA (in case you have open questions about RPA, check out the most comprehensive article on the topic).
 Though there’s already some open source RPA providers, open source RPA ecosystem is currently quite immature.
-We do not expect this to change in the near future because we do not see major for-profit entities supporting no-code RPA yet.
+We do not expect this to change in the near future because we do not see major for-profit entities supporting open source RPA yet.
 In all cases of strong open source adoption, for-profit companies heavily supported open source code development.
 For example, you can see share of contributions to Linux Kernel by for-profit companies in the featured image above.

-Though the open source RPA ecosystem is relatively weak, paid RPA providers are offering either full versions of their software for free trial or limited versions of their software for free:
+Though the open source RPA ecosystem is relatively weak now, paid RPA providers are offering either full versions of their software for free trial or limited versions of their software for free:

 List of Open Source/Free trial/Community Edition RPA softwareThis table includes all open source, community edition (i.e. limited) and free trial RPA software